Here we go, the Phuket weather in July 2023 after a full-on high season let’s see what we can look forward to in July.

 July is the month when the weather normally has settled into summertime.
 Just check out the LIVE weather radar.
 Phuket Island is generally quieter, International Schools are on holiday Thai Schools have just gone back after the Covid 19 lockdown.
 West Coast beaches are enjoying South Westerly currents and hence great surfing.

 Sometimes swimming is restricted due to the large waves and dangerous undercurrents but good news for the surfers and bodyboarders as July is when the surf season.

 The sea temperature in July remains at bath-like temperatures around 30 degrees Celsius or 86 degrees Fahrenheit.

 July’s average temperature does drop down slightly from the hottest months of March and April and vary in the mid-thirties.
 This drop can be offset by the rise in humidity levels, which is high day and night.

 The chances of having a wet day during this month in Phuket are essentially 52%.
 You might want to bring a raincoat or an umbrella for your trip: it can rain anytime.

-Nai Harn beach in December can look just like this during the July and August months.
+Nai Harn beach in December, the beach can look just like this during the July and August months.

 The July and August outlook

 Please don’t be mistaken Phuket weather in July sounds like it just rains all day long, it doesn’t.

 There are good periods of sun and the showers often only last for an hour and do really help with the humidity if only for a couple of hours.
 The better weather during June, July, and August will be mean fewer tourists, less traffic, and generally easier to get around, just not so packed.
 In 2020 this is more so due to the travel restrictions from Covid 19.

 Don’t get too worried about the Phuket weather in July.
 Phuket and its Islands are heaps of fun and there are plenty of activities now starting to open.